bernhardAxonIvy/doc/source/engine-guide/configuration/system-database/index.rst

    oracle

 Use the :ref:`setup-wizard` or the :ref:`engine-config-cli` to create the system database.
-To run the |ivy-engine| with a system database a :ref:`license
+To run the Axon Ivy Engine with a system database, a :ref:`license
 <license>` is required.

-|

 .. rubric:: Advanced Configuration

-* User passwords are stored encrypted in the system database.
+* User passwords are stored in encrypted form in the system database.
 It is possible to configure the :ref:`encryption algorithm <systemdb-encryption>`.

 * In some cases, you may want to perform :ref:`case-insensitive searches
-  <systemdb-case-insensitive-searches>` for tasks or
+  <systemdb-case-insensitive-searches>` for tasks or cases, for example.
+For
-  cases, for example.
-For this purpose, the system database must be configured accordingly.
+  this purpose, the system database has to be configured accordingly.

 * All tables and columns of the system database are described in the :ref:`schema reference <systemdb_schema>`.